Couples Counsellor, MBACP (Accredited)

 Other areas of counselling I deal with

-These issues are frequently helped in counselling - the list gives some idea of the range of distress that may be of concern.
+The highlighted list above gives some idea of the range of distress that may be of concern.
 However all feelings and experiences are relevant.